bcdev/kaleidoscope/README.md

 Examples above illustrate the mean, the standard deviation and the minimum-to-maximum range of normalized simulated errors for an ensemble of ten variants of global monthly sea surface temperature (January 2000).
-The standard deviation and range of normalized errors is reduced at the North Pole and in the Weddell and Ross Sea due to constraints imposed by the freezing point of seawater.
+The standard deviation and range of normalized errors is reduced at the North Pole and in the Weddell Sea due to constraints imposed by the freezing point of seawater.